ryanmcgrath/twython/README.markdown

 Twython 3k
 -----------------------------------------------------------------------------------------------------
 There's an experimental version of Twython that's made for Python 3k.
-This is currently not guaranteed to work (especially with regards to OAuth), but it's provided so that others can grab it and hack on it.
+This is currently not guaranteed to work in all situations, but it's provided so that others can grab it and hack on it.
 If you choose to try it out, be aware of this.

+**OAuth is now working thanks to updates from [Hades](https://github.com/hades).
+You'll need to grab his [Python 3 branch for python-oauth2](https://github.com/hades/python-oauth2/tree/python3) to have it work, though.**

 Questions, Comments, etc?
 -----------------------------------------------------------------------------------------------------